jdoleary/Spellmasons/docs/TasksCurrent.md

 - "heat seaking" missle unit, explodes on contact

 ## New Spell Ideas
+- What if you could hit enemies with your staff to do damage / bat them away
 - Idea: A spell to sacrifice ally unit immediately
 - Card: Mind Control (changes faction temporarily)
 - Feature: "Soul bind" - bound units share applied effects